 In February we welcomed another beautiful baby nephew (yes that makes 4 little boys in my family!).
 He was another shining star in my world that was sometimes filled with darkness.
 In late March I had a growing number of people following my blog and I joined Twitter in an effort to expand.
 It was here that I discovered a mental health community called Sick Not Weak, founded by TSN sports personality Michael Landsberg.
 Their message was simple yet profound: we are here for that lonely person.
 It was quickly growing into a tight-knit community of people who had suffered with mental illness and who’s mission was to let others know that they were not alone.
 It didn’t take long before I joined their anonymous chat room as “cupcakegirl” and began to make friends.

 In early April the anxiety began to creep back into my life.
 My sister was visiting and I met my newest little nephew.
 He was a beautiful and perfect baby but he suffered with colic and lactose intolerance.
 The poor little thing would cry for hours on end.
 There were moments when I would feel overwhelmed by the noise and felt the need to get out of my own house.
 I was still struggling with infertility and the thought of having my own child one day filled me with doubt and anxiety.
 How was I going to handle being a mother?
 I would tell myself: you’re not good enough.
 You have anxiety and depression.
 You can barely take care of yourself half the time, how are you going to survive pregnancy let alone care for a baby?
 The one thing I wanted more than anything in life had become the thing I feared the most.
 I quickly turned to my Sick Not Weak family for support.
-They told me I would make an incredible mother but I failed to see the truth in their words.
+They told me I would make an incredible mother but I failed to see any truth to their words.